nassernajibi/WGEN-v2.0/README.md

 ## For Researchers

 We are committed to making our work findable, accessible, interoperable and reusable ([FAIR principles](https://www.nature.com/articles/sdata201618)) by the scientific community and the society at large.
-The programming language/platform (i.e., [R](https://www.r-project.org/)) and data used here are publicly available via the the public preservation repositories without any charges.
+The programming language/platform (i.e., [R](https://www.r-project.org/)) and data used here are publicly available via the public preservation repositories without any charges.
 All code is posted on this repository.

 The following sections outline the steps you can take to run the WGEN.